PLAN YOUR TRIP

 12% own Park Model RVs.

-94,000 fifth-wheel motorhomes are shipped each year, taking over as the primarily RV a family owns.
+94,000 fifth-wheel motorhomes are shipped each year, taking over as the primary RV a family owns.

 62,000 motorhomes are shipped a year.

-Class A motorhomes are the most expensive RVs, Winnebago sold the most in 2018 representing 14% of the Class A market.
+Class A motorhomes are the most expensive, Winnebago sold the most in 2018 representing 14% of the Class A market.

 For the largest and most expensive of motorhomes, which have declined in sales for three years in a row, the iconic Winnebago has retained its lead.

-Americans bought almost half a million RVs in 2018.
+Americans bought almost half a million recreational vehicles in 2018.
 Of this, the most popular model purchased was the conventional travel trailer, selling around 289,940 that year.
 Travel trailers are popular due to their versatility, affordability and variety of models available on the market.

 90% of those with a travel trailer take 3 RV trips a year on top of their regular vacation.

-20% of RV owners take advantage of less traditional camping spots and opts for ‘boondocking’ and even staying at Walmart.
+20% of owners take advantage of less traditional camping spots and opt for ‘boondocking’ and even staying at Walmart.

-1 in 5 RV travellers prefers to go on a hiking or trekking vacation involving RV camping.
+1 in 5 RV travelers prefers to go on a hiking or trekking vacation involving camping.